 March 25, 2020

 Remember when we all thought the paid sick leave law that passed the State Legislature in September was something to worry about?
-Even though those worries have been subsumed by everything else going on, the legislation is still chugging along.
+Even though those worries have been subsumed by everything else going on.
+The legislation still chugs along.

 Today, the DOL issued its rules to implement that legislation.
-The public comment period on the rules remains open until April 27.
-Please keep in mind that this law has nothing to do with the recent laws we have been focusing on for the past week, the amended FMLA and federal paid sick leave.
+The public comment period on the draft rules remains open until April 27.
+Please keep in mind that this law has nothing to do with the recent laws we focused on for the past week.
+These were the amended FMLA, and federal paid sick leave.

 Here are some definitions:

-2. 120 days means 120 calendar days, not business days.
+- 120 days means 120 calendar days, not business days.

-You will recall that the law entitles an employee to earn one hour of earned paid leave for every 40 hours worked, up to 40 hours in one year of employment.
+You recall that the law entitles an employee to earn one hour of earned paid leave for every 40 hours worked.
+Up to 40 hours in one year of employment.
 The regulations state that no more than 40 hours of earned paid leave is required to be available to an employee during any one-year period.

-An employer may place reasonable limits on the scheduling of the leave to prevent undue hardship on the employer as reasonably determined by the employer.
+An employer may place reasonable limits on the scheduling of the leave to prevent undue hardship as reasonably determined by the employer.
 Undue hardship is now defined as “a significant impact on the operation of the business or significant expenses, considering the financial resources of the employer, the size of the workforce, and the nature of the industry.”

-Notice for an emergency, illness or other sudden necessity must be “reasonable under the circumstances”.
-For purposes of the law, “emergency” and “sudden necessity” mean “a situation in which the need for leave is not reasonably foreseeable.
+Notice for an emergency, illness, or other sudden necessity must be “reasonable under the circumstances.”
+“Emergency” and “sudden necessity” mean “a situation where the need for leave is not reasonably foreseeable.
 The leave is to be used in increments of one hour unless the employer permits smaller increments.

-Notably, in today’s environment, the rules say that the employer cannot require the employee to use the accrued time when the employer cause the employee to be unable to perform their job such as by closing the business or canceling a shift.
-These are brand new and we will continue to assess what they mean.
+Notably, in today’s environment, the rules say that the employer cannot require the employee to use the accrued time when the employer causes them to be unable to perform their job such as by closing the business or canceling a shift.
+These are brand new.
+We continue to assess what they mean.

-Since the proposed rules are now out, employers should begin thinking about how policies will change and be re-written to comply with them, but that should not be done at least until the comment period is over and the final rules are issued.
+Since the proposed rules are now out, employers should begin thinking about how policies must change to comply with them.
+That should not be done at least until the comment period is over and the final rules are issued.
 In the meantime, there is plenty else to do!